 Some widgets are more suitable to mobile use than others.
-The data grid, for example, is not very well suited because of its reliance on multiple columns and multiple search fields.
+For example, the data grid is not very well suited because of its reliance on multiple columns and multiple search fields.
 The list view is a simpler, more compact widget for showing a list of objects.
-Data views lend themselves equally to mobile and desktop usage but it, of course, depends on all the widgets you place inside.
+Data views lend themselves equally to mobile and desktop usage, but of course this depends on all the widgets you place inside.
 Some custom widgets can only be used in hybrid mobile apps, because they access native features of the device.
-And that is the topic of the next section.

-To access native functions of the device, we provide a number of PhoneGap widgets on the App Store.
+To access native functions of the device, we provide a number of PhoneGap widgets in the Mendix App Store.
 And, of course, you can build your own custom widgets that use native features.
 PhoneGap widgets can be recognized by their special icon.
-You can also search for them by using Edit > Find Advanced (Ctrl+Shift+F).
+You can also search for them by via Edit > Find Advanced in the Mendix Desktop Modeler.

-The documentation in this section describes a new feature that is still in beta, and is subject to change before the final release.
+This is a new feature still in beta, and is subject to change before the final release.

 Separate profiles are available for building offline apps.
 These apps can run even when there is no network connection available, because they store their data on the device itself.
 When the device connects to the network, the user can synchronize with the main application.
 Note that there are some restrictions compared to connected apps.